 - Write it down.
-Try this? just for a second.
-Close all your apps, put down your smartphone, pick up a pen and paper? and write it down.
-It?s amazing the effect that putting something down on paper can have on your motivation, especially in a digital age.
+Try this for just for a second.
+Close all your apps, put down your smartphone, pick up a pen and paper, and write it down.
+It’s amazing the effect that putting something down on paper can have on your motivation, especially in a digital age.
 Sure, you can then get on to your laptop to set up some useful spreadsheets and reminders.
-But you?ve got a written record to remind you.
+But you’ve got a written record to remind you.

 No matter what you want out of life, we can help you get there.
 Contact Paul Harrop, PSK Financial Services General Manager on 9324 8831 to organise your complimentary consultation.

 Take the 5 Minute Financial Health today to understand and determine your financial goals – Northern Beaches Mums Complimentary Financial Health check (Courtesy of PSK Financial Services)